lcford2/gpu-tuts/README.md

 # gpu-tuts

+## General Purpose GPU Programming Notes

+To view a collection of high level notes on General Purpose GPU programming please see the `gpu-notes.ipynb` notebook in the root of this repository.

 ## Environment setup

 Most of the examples in this repository are designed to be run on Henry2.
 With that in mind, a `conda` environment was created that can be used when launching jobs with `bsub`.